c0pymaster/minimizer/README.md

 ```
 where t is the number of threads you would like to use.
 If t=0, the program will try to guess the number of concurrent threads supported by the machine.

 [Error](https://github.com/c0pymaster/minimizer/blob/master/Error.ipynb) contains the symbolic computations used in the proof of Proposition 5.2 of the paper.
-For some reason GitHub does not display the contents of file properly at least in some browsers; you can view the whole contents of the file [here](https://nbviewer.jupyter.org/github/c0pymaster/minimizer/blob/master/Error.ipynb).
+For some reason GitHub does not display the contents of the file properly at least in some browsers; you can view the whole contents of the file [here](https://nbviewer.jupyter.org/github/c0pymaster/minimizer/blob/master/Error.ipynb).

-[Case4](https://github.com/c0pymaster/minimizer/blob/master/Case4.ipynb) contains the computations used in case 4 in section 6 of the paper.
+[Case4](https://github.com/c0pymaster/minimizer/blob/master/Case4.ipynb) contains the computations used in case 4 in Section 6 of the paper.